-Step down the bore to a standard ejector pin bore of H7/g6 (3 above) (in which the ejector pin is able to freely move) before the cavity to provide a sealing surface for the O-ring at the end of the static pin.
-Chamfer the transition between the sensor and pin head pocket and the pin bore, and also the transition between the pin bore and standard fitment at the end of the pin (no more than $30^{\circ}/15^{\circ}$ per side).
+These guidelines are for pins 3/32" (2,5 mm) diameter or larger.
+Please contact RJG Customer Support for installation of static pins smaller than 3/32" (2,5 mm) in diameter pin bore of H7/g6 (3 above) (in which the ejector pin is able to freely move) before the cavity to provide a sealing surface for the O-ring at the end of the static pin.
+Chamfer the transition between the sensor and pin head pocket and the pin bore, and also the transition between the pin bore and standard fitment at the end of the pin (no more than 30°/15° per side).